spokestack/spokestack.io/content/docs/Machine Learning/nlu-training-data.md

   └- ...
 ```

 Spokestack's NLU models are currently English-centric.
-Other languages may work, but accuracy will likely be lower than with English data, and special slot types like `integer` and `digits` (see below) generate data in English only.
+Other languages may work, but accuracy will likely be lower than with English data, and special slot types like [`integer`](#integer) and [`digits`](#digits) generate data in English only.

-We're currently experimenting with support for multilingual NLU; if this is a feature that would be useful to you, please let us know [on our forum](https://forum.spokestack.io/).
+We're currently experimenting with support for multilingual NLU; if this is a feature that would be useful to you, please let us know [on our forum](https://forum.spokestack.io/c/feature-requests/16).

 ## Intent file format